 Break – the shift will count for 7 hours.
 If unmarked, the shift will count for 8 hours.

-Diet supplement – all relevant supplements for the 7 hours work will be added.
+Meal contribution – all relevant contributions for the 7 hours work will be added.

 Affects monthly salaried – employees who are on a fixed contract don’t usually get paid more for extra responsibilities, nor are they deducted in pay for a sick day.
 If you want to add or subtract money from their salary for special shifts, please feel free to mark this option.